freeman-lab/myopts/README.md

     """
 ```

-And then call `myops example.py` to get the following markdown
+And then call `myopts example.py` to get the following markdown

 -----------------